GTM Culture Champions Program

 Designing Connection Through Enablement

-Meaningful connection doesn’t come from large, centralized events alone, but from experiences that feel relevant to people’s everyday context.
+Meaningful organizational connection doesn’t come from centralized events alone, but from experiences that feel locally relevant, participatory, and easy for teams to sustain.

-The most effective approach was not to design everything centrally, but to define what “good” looks like and enable others to create it themselves.
-By translating best practices into simple, repeatable formats, teams were able to design experiences that felt both locally relevant and consistently high-quality.
+The most effective approach was not designing everything centrally, but defining what “good” looks like and enabling others to create it themselves.

-This work reinforced that scaling connection is less about producing more events, and more about empowering people with the tools, structure, and confidence to create meaningful experiences on their own.
+This work reinforced that scaling connection is less about producing more experiences, and more about building the systems, confidence, and shared rituals that allow connection to happen organically over time.